What is a downlight?

 With new construction, you simply install the housing with hanger bars secured to above-ceiling framing members (or a suspended ceiling grid), wire the fixture to a junction box and put in the trim.
-With a remodel-style downlight, you cut a hole in the existing ceiling using a template and saw, wire the fixture, push it back into the ceiling and secure it with clips.
+With a remodel-style downlight, you cut a hole in the existing ceiling using a template, wire the fixture, push it up into the ceiling, and secure it with clips.

 If you have existing downlights, but you are wanting to convert them to a more energy efficient LED model, then you should opt for an LED retrofit-style downlight, which is designed to utilize your existing housing and replaces the existing light source with a new LED light engine.

 Before you get started, however, you should decide exactly what type of lighting you want in your rooms and if you want to highlight anything in particular.
 The height of your ceiling, the distance between the joists in your ceiling and the overall use of the space can all make a difference in what is the perfect downlight for you.
 For expert advice on your recessed downlight project, just give the friendly, experienced staff at Take Three Lighting a call.